 |The Company Jet||Light||No||Mid US|

-Fractional ownership can make sense if you fly more than 50 hours a year.
+Fractional ownership can start to make sense if you fly more than 50 hours a year.
 Read the overview of fractional aircraft ownership and get an idea of the structures and costs.
-If you're seriously researching the fractional aircraft options, then download our Guide to Private Aviation - this free in-depth report covers all the options, including prices and key questions to ask.
+This article gives an overview of the agreements and documents you will sign as a fractional owner.
+If you want to see how fractional aircraft options fit into the overall mix of private aviation, then download our Guide to Private Aviation - this free in-depth report covers all the options, including prices and key questions to ask.

 If you are seriously researching fractional options, and want to compare the key terms of the leading providers, including their planes, response times, peak days, safety procedures and more, then become a SherpaReport member here.